They say…

 First published: 5 February 2001

 Another review from the written for the pioneering Oxford Database (OBBD).
-I’ve left it uncorrected — so please read it in that historical spirit. is no longer “proudly independent”: Scottish became involved in 2004 and by 2008 the business was wholly owned by Heineken.
+I’ve left it uncorrected — so please read it in that historical spirit.
+Caledonian is no longer “proudly independent”: Scottish became involved in 2004 and by 2008 the business was wholly owned by Heineken.
 Burns Ale remained as a seasonal for a few years after this review but hasn’t appeared since the ScotCo takeover.

-I’m not one for celebrations but brews are always worth trying, and these were piled high at Sainsbury’s supermarket in anticipation of Burns Night, so I succumbed and bought one to mark the occassion.
+I’m not one for celebrations but Caledonian brews are always worth trying, and these were piled high at Sainsbury’s supermarket in anticipation of Burns Night, so I succumbed and bought one to mark the occassion.

-This historic Edinburgh brewery uses the only direct fired open coppers left in Britain; it was formerly owned by now-defunct northeast England brewer Vaux but has been proudly independent since a management buyout in 1987 [but see above], developing a range of well-made ales based on traditional Scottish models but with a flair for innovation and a faintly caramelly house character from the brewing method.
+This historic Edinburgh brewery uses the only direct fired open coppers left in Britain; it was formerly owned by now-defunct northeast England brewer Vaux but has been proudly independent since a management buyout in 1987 [but see above], developing a range of well-made ales based on traditional Scottish models but with a flair for innovation and a faintly caramelly house character from the method.

 Burns Ale, brewed annually for January release, was bottle conditioned when launched in 1999 but now, like